 It is important that you stop smoking during radiotherapy.
 Smoking can increase the chance of side effects of the treatment as well as reduce the chances of being cured from your cancer.
-If you would like more information please talk to a member of your health care team.
+Staff can provide further information and support if you decide to stop smoking, please talk to a member of your health care team.